dalenfree/azure-resume-challenge/README.md

 ### Side Quest!
 Learning how to use Git and Azure with VSCode
 I am pretty new to Git, Azure and VSCode, so this one was fun.
 I knew that this project would eventually lead me to using Git and VSCode together, so I figured this is as good a time as any to get familiar with both while I also get set up with Azure Functions.

+### Another Side Quest!
+Moving over to CLI
+At this point, I was feeling a little bit winded by the GUI in Azure.
+On my Linux machines (now and past) I learned pretty quickly that the best way to get things done efficiently is often through CLI, so I decided to dive into Azure CLI and do the coding bit in VSCode with assistance from ChatGPT and help pages.

 ## Step 10: Python

 ## Step 11: Tests